-Road trips are “in” this summer, and it’s time to start planning.
+Road trips are “in” this year.
 Whether you need a travel packing list, the cheapest gas price, or a toilet finder, there’s “an app for that!”
 Using a road trip planner app is a convenient way to store all your essential travel plans all in one place.
 Below we’ll explore ten useful apps that can help you stay organized, budget, and find your way around.

 1. Roadtrippers (Route Planning)

 Roadtrippers is a robust road trip planner app with many useful features.
 Not only can you plan out your entire trip, but you can also use the app to navigate.
 The app allows you to mark your planned stops easily and suggests things for you to do along the way.
 You can estimate how much you’ll spend on gas, book hotels, and tours, and get traffic updates.
 Roadtrippers Plus has even more features, allowing you to create itineraries and download pre-made trip guides.

 2. PackPoint (Packing List)

 A road trip packing list can help you keep track of your belongings before, during, and after travel.
 It’s the best way to ensure you haven’t forgotten anything essential.
 But rather than keep track of a paper checklist, why not use an app!
 PackPoint is a travel packing list app that allows you to create custom packing lists for free.
 You can categorize your list and even see what the weather is like at your destination.
 The premium version also allows you to link to your TripIt itinerary!

 TripIt is a mobile itinerary app that allows you to compile your road trip or travel plans all in one place.
 You can send your travel confirmation emails to the app, add things like photos and PDFs, email your itinerary to someone else, and even sync your trip to your calendar.
 TripIt Pro has additional features such as trip reminders, a rewards program tracker, “go now” reminders, and a host of flight-related tools.
 If you love itineraries, you’ll love this road trip planner app!